-- Explore conformity and whether it is good, bad and the role individualism plays - Investigate acceptance through Sherif's classic autokinetic effect study, the emergence of social norms, and the motivations for conforming - Investigate compliance through Asch's classic line judgment task study, motivations for conforming and the factors that impact our conformity - Investigate obedience through Milgram's classic study and conditions that impact our obedience. - Examine nonconformity through psychological reactance theory and the need for uniqueness.
+- Define conformity and explain whether it is good, bad and the role individualism plays. - Clarify acceptance through Sherif's classic autokinetic effect study, the emergence of social norms, and the motivations for conforming. - Explain compliance through Asch's classic line judgment task study, motivations for conforming and the factors that impact our conformity.

+- Clarify obedience through Milgram's classic study and conditions that impact our obedience. - Explain nonconformity through psychological reactance theory and the need for uniqueness.

 7.1.
-WHAT IS CONFORMITY?
+What is Conformity?